Easingwold Town Band

 The Town Band, which rehearses on Monday evenings throughout the year, welcomes players who have reached approximately Grade 4 standard.

-We run a Brass Beginners' Club and a Development Band on Friday evenings during school term-time.
-We can't promise to teach you to play a brass instrument from scratch, but we'll give you every encouragement to learn.
-If you don't already read music, don't worry, you soon will!
 Our aim is to provide a friendly and supportive environment in which you can develop your playing.
-If you don't possess your own instrument, the band has instruments available for loan.
+If you don't possess your own instrument, the band has instruments available on free loan.
 Provided you are prepared to practise, you'll soon find that you can enjoy making a useful contribution to the group's sound.

 Our Band Room